stocks (Shares) Investment-How to do easily with RSI (Relative Strength Indicator)?

 If we put dots and draw a line across these closing prices of the HDFC stock/share, then that line will be called a Day chart of HDFC Bank Stock/share(as we have drawn the line across daily closing prices).

-If you see above image B dot is much below than A dot as
+If you see above image B dot is much below than A dot as the 2nd-day closing price of Hdfc Bank is below than the 1st-day closing price.

-Similarly, the other two dots C and D also reflect the 3rd and
+Similarly, the other two dots C and D also reflect the 3rd and 4th-day closing price of Hdfc Bank.

 If draw line across these dots A, B, C and D, then that line will be called as Hdfc Bank Stock price line chart.